Notice for Occurrence and Claims-Made Policies: Navigating Notice of Claim vs. Circumstance, Pre-Tender Costs

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide insurance counsel with a review of the critical differences between claims-made and occurrence policies concerning notice of claims and failure to give notice or timely notice.
+This CLE course will provide insurance counsel with a review of the critical differences between claims-made and occurrence policies concerning notice of claims and failure to give notice or timely notice.
 The panel will discuss other key issues such as the insurer's duty to reimburse defense costs before the notice was provided and notice provisions for interrelated claims.

 - How notice issues differ between occurrence and claims-made policies